udkyo/lup/README.md

 Or, to put it another way, these two things are more or less the same, but with one major difference which we'll discuss next:

 `/tmp/foo/@files:*@`
-`/tmp/foo/@files:/tmp/foo/@`
+`/tmp/foo/@files:/tmp/foo/*@`

-The place where behaviour varies in the path prior to the lup @@ block.
-If you are using pattern matching outside the @@s, lup references the *full file path* for each match.
+Where lup's behavior varies is when pattern matching outside the @@s, lup references the *full file path* for each match.

 These will show the same results as we're only echoing the full path: